Is Staten Island Safe?

 Here’s a funny fact: Staten Island is actually the home of the safest neighborhood in New York City.
 Great Kills.
 Yes, that’s what it’s called.
 And it’s at the top of most lists of safest neighborhoods in New York City.

 It doesn’t stop there.
 Staten Island is also home to Fresh Kills, Arthur Kill and Kill Van Cull.
 Why all the kill-ing?
 Because New York City was originally settled by Dutch colonists.
 It even used to be called New Amsterdam.
 It’s not because the Dutch like to kill.
 No, no, no. ‘Kill’ is the Dutch word for creek.
-That never stops being amusing.
+However, that never stops being amusing.

 When determining safety, it is important to understand how to interpret and break down crime maps.
 Factors such as proximity to airports and parks or recreational areas, where populations are lower, come into play.
 Along with other factors like time of day or proximity to retail districts.